oh666no/mono-hire-purchase/readme.txt

 = How do I configure the available installment options? =

-In the plugin settings under **WooCommerce > Mono Pay-part**, you can specify the available installments by entering comma-separated numbers (e.g., `3, 4, 6, 9`).
+In the plugin settings under **WooCommerce > Mono Hire Purchase**, you can specify the available installments by entering comma-separated numbers (e.g., `3, 4, 6, 9`).

 = Can I use the plugin in test mode? =